Neighbourhood Houses Tasmania (NHT) is the peak body for 35 Neighbourhood Houses across Tasmania.

 - Comprehensive NHT website-a key information resource for our members

 NHT is governed by a Board of Governance, with members elected from the north, northwest and southern regions of Tasmania.
 The Board is comprised of staff, committee members and volunteers from local Houses, ensuring that the governance and management of NHT is always focused on the issues that really matter to our members and their local communities.
 NHT is funded by DHHS under the Community Support Program; Peak Body Service.
-The NHT team includes an Executive Officer and four part-time Project Officers, who work on dedicated projects while also responding to the daily needs of Houses across the state.
+The NHT team includes a Chief Executive Officer and two part-time Project Officers, who work on dedicated projects while also responding to the daily needs of Houses across the state.

 To find out what Neighbourhood Houses do, check out this video